tianshang486/mysql/intl.en-US/RDS MySQL Database/Account/Authorize the service account of an ApsaraDB RDS for MySQL instance.md

 # Authorize the service account of an ApsaraDB RDS for MySQL instance

-When you seek help from Alibaba Cloud technical support to locate problems that occurred on your ApsaraDB RDS for MySQL instance, you may need to grant permissions to the service account of your instance.
-The service account is used by Alibaba Cloud technical support to perform operations on the databases of your instance.
+When you seek help from Alibaba Cloud technical support to locate problems that occurred on your ApsaraDB RDS for MySQL instance, you may need to grant permissions to a service account.
+The service account is used by Alibaba Cloud technical support to perform operations on the databases of your RDS instance.
 After the specified expiration time elapses, the service account is automatically deleted.

-The RDS instance runs one of the following MySQL versions and RDS editions:
+Your RDS instance runs one of the following MySQL versions and RDS editions:

 -   MySQL 8.0 on RDS High-availability Edition \(with local SSDs\) or Enterprise Edition
 -   MySQL 5.7 on RDS High-availability Edition \(with local SSDs\) or Enterprise Edition